CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 The testing tool we use to run regression tests is mainly written in **Python**, but it also used Javascript, CSS and some shell scripting.
 The Test suite is written in C\#.
-One of the projects this year is about replacing it.
+One of the projects this year is to move it from a dedicated server to GSoC and improving the scalability of test runs.

 The prototype real time subtitle website is written in **NodeJS**.